mikehui1124/My-Project-Portfolio/README.md

 This is a JavaScript source-code for a personal application portfolio using React.js framework.
 It is built on the usual JavaScript/Node.js stack, allowing for optimized production build.

+'Portfolio' page is fully responsive that the card size changes according the the size of the viewport.

 The app will be using Express.js and Mongoose of NPM as dependency.
 The app will be invoked by using the following commands:
 “npm run start” to start the React application
 “npm run deploy” to create production build and deploy in designated GitHub repo